 We strive to make our psychotherapy services as accessible as possible.
 As such, we DO offer teletherapy over our secure, HIPAA compliant server.
 We do not use Skype because it is not HIPAA compliant.
 The method we use is similar to teleconferencing platforms you may already be familiar with such as Skype.
 Teletherapy is available for Virginia residents.
 Inquire for more details.

-What is the process for obtaining a recommendation letter for hormone therapy and can you provide one?
+What is the process for obtaining a recommendation letter for gender-confirming medical (surgery) care?

-We can provide a letter of recommendation for hormone therapy.
-We strive to follow current best practices in psychotherapy including the recommendations outlined in The Standards of Care, (SOC) Version VII.
+We provide letters/recommendations for blockers and contra-hormone therapy for minors.
+We strive to follow current best practices in psychotherapy including the recommendations outlined in The Standards of Care, (SOC) Version 7.
 Note that while the SOC states that "Psychotherapy is not an absolute requirement for Hormone Therapy and Surgery," we require that individuals seeking a letter of recommendation for gender affirming medical care schedule a therapy session to include intake and a psychological assessment.

 from the SOC, v7: